Tuesday, May 30, 2017

 Mobile food vans were a very different beast 10 or 15 years ago.
-Regularly found at music festivals, fairs, and other community events, they typically served up fast, greasy food that wasn’t anything to write home about.
+Regularly found on the outskirts of music festivals, fairs and other community events, they typically served up fast, greasy food that wasn’t anything to write home about.

-The food truck revolution is thought to have started in Los Angeles in 2008, when a chef named Roy Choi found himself out of work.
+The food truck revolution is thought to have started in Los Angeles in 2008 when a chef named Roy Choi found himself out of work.
 He started Kogi BBQ, a Korean taco van that travelled the city streets serving up inexpensive, hand-held food to party-goers and students.
-It didn’t take long for others to copy the popular concept.
-The fact that the GFC also began in the same year is probably no coincidence; many other chefs and business owners were looking at novel ways of doing things in a changing economic landscape.
+The fact that the Global Financial Crisis also began in the same year is probably no coincidence; many chefs and business owners were looking at novel ways of doing things in a rapidly changing economic landscape.

-The phenomenon didn’t take long to spread to Australia, and quickly found a place in the South-West too.
-With the region’s casual lifestyle and exceptional local produce, it has proven to be a match made in heaven.
+The movement didn’t take long to find its way to Australia quickly finding popularity in the South-West.
+The region’s carefree lifestyle and the exceptional local produce has proven to be a match made in heaven.

 Kona Joe’s Health Shack

-With a wholesome menu and a focus on fresh ingredients, Kona Joe’s has developed a cult following over the years.
-The smoothies, Cocowhips and acai bowls are healthy, tasty and guilt-free.
+With a wholesome menu and focus on fresh ingredients, Kona Joe’s has developed a cult following over the years.
+The smoothies, superfood bowls and acai bowls are healthy, tasty and guilt-free.
 The Shack is also famous for coco whip – a vegan, gluten-free, dairy-free soft serve-style snack.
 If you’ve overindulged on your holiday, this is the perfect place to get your health fix.

 Ma La Margaret River Dumplings

 Northern Chinese flavours meets South-West fresh produce to create these sumptuous dumplings.
 Try the pan-fried lamb momo with chilli oil or the seafood and charred leek dumplings.
 You can also find soups, noodles and salads on the menu.